rubyworks/dci/demo/account_example.md

     end

-Now we create a Context which will assign accounts to the roles and used to perfomr the transfer.
+Now we create a Context which will assign accounts to the roles and used to perform the transfer.

-    # We can think of a context as setting a scene.
     class Account::Transfer < DCI::Context
       role :source_account      => Account::TransferWithdraw
       role :destination_account => Account::TransferDeposit